perfana/test-events-wiremock/README.md

   }
 }
 ```
-Put this in a file at in the files dir and it gets uploaded with the specific delay.
+Put this in a mapper file located in the `wiremockFilesDir` and it gets uploaded with
+the specific delay.
 The `$delay` will be replaced by the values in the `eventSchedulerScript`.

 You can define multiple delays in multiple mapping files.